Prehistory: Bronze Age

 The Bronze Age is the earliest period in which some civilizations reached the end of prehistory, by introducing written records.
-The Bronze Age, or parts thereof, are thus considered to be part of prehistory only for the regions and civilizations who developed a system of keeping written records during later periods.
+The Bronze Age is only considered to be part of prehistory for the regions and civilizations who didn't develop a system of keeping written records until later periods.
 The invention of writing coincides in some areas with the beginnings of the Bronze Age.
 After the appearance of writing, people started creating texts including written records of administrative matters.

 The Bronze Age refers to a period in human cultural development when the most advanced metalworking (at least in systematic and widespread use) included techniques for smelting copper and tin from naturally occurring outcroppings of ores, and then combining them to cast bronze.
 These naturally occurring ores typically included arsenic as a common impurity.
 Tin ores are rare, as reflected in the fact there were no tin bronzes in Western Asia before 3000 BCE.
 The Bronze Age forms part of the three-age system for prehistoric societies.
 In this system, it follows the Neolithic in some areas of the world.

 While copper is a common ore, deposits of tin are rare in the Old World, and often had to be traded or carried considerable distances from the few mines, stimulating the creation of extensive trading routes.
 In many areas as far apart as China and England, the valuable new material was used for weapons, but for a long time apparently not available for agricultural tools.
 Much of it seems to have been hoarded by social elites, and sometimes deposited in extravagant quantities, from Chinese ritual bronzes and Indian copper hoards, to European hoards of unused axe-heads.

 By the end of the Bronze Age large states, whose armies imposed themselves on people with a different culture, and are often called empires, had arisen in Egypt, China, Anatolia (the Hittites), and Mesopotamia, all of them literate.